Malaria and Homeoprophylaxis

 - 2014: A combination remedy for Plasmodium berghei in mice demonstrated considerable in vivo antimalarial activity and enhanced mean survival time.
 The authors concluded: “The study establishes the effectiveness of the combination against P. berghei in vivo along with the safety of the drugs to the liver and kidney functions of the host.” (xxxviii)

-Below is a list of the most useful homeopathic remedies for treating malaria.
+Below is a list of the most useful homeopathic remedies used for malaria symptoms:

 - Aranea Diadema